 Consumer interests require the State to use legal regulation to ensure respect for economic competition and that the requirements relating to products for commercial distribution are fulfilled.

 The Act on the Food Chain and its Official Supervision defines the rules necessary for the supply of safe food to people and official supervision of the food chain.
 The Act covers all players in the food chain.

-The Hungarian Food Safety Office provides experts and the general public with up-to-date information reflecting the latest scientific results in the field of food safety.
+The National Food Chain Safety Office (NFCSO) provides experts and the general public with up-to-date information reflecting the latest scientific results in the field of food safety.

 The general rules laid down in the Act on Pursuing Commercial Activities also refer to the sale of non-food products.

 The Hungarian Trade Licensing Office acts as the authorisation, registration, monitoring and supervisory authority in relation to commercial businesses.
-As the national authority for the EU, the Hungarian Trade Licensing Office acts as the authority for implementing in Hungary the European Union's Common Trade Policy.
+As the national authority of the EU, the Hungarian Trade Licensing Office acts as the authority for implementing the European Union's Common Trade Policy in Hungary.

 Excise goods: petroleum oil, alcoholic products, beer, wine, champagne and sparkling wine, intermediate alcoholic products, tobacco products.

 Trade licensing requirements